DanSnow/typespec-events/.clinerules/memory-bank/activeContext.md

 - Updated `packages/lib/test/decorators.test.ts` to use `getEventName` and test both the `getEventName` and the new boolean `isEvent` functions.
 - Merged the emitter and lib logic into a single package located at `packages/lib`.
 - Renamed the package in `packages/lib/package.json` from `@typespec-events/lib` to `@typespec-events/typespec`.
+- Updated the emitter logic in `packages/typespec/src/emitter.ts` to use `scule` for camelCase/PascalCase transformation of schema names.
+- Made the schema naming convention configurable via the `schemaNamingConvention` option in the emitter's options.
+- Updated `packages/typespec/test/emitter.test.ts` to include a test case for the PascalCase naming convention.
+- Updated the test snapshot for the PascalCase test case.

 ## Next Steps

-- Update the emitter logic within the `@typespec-events/typespec` package to generate Zod schemas for models marked with the `@event` decorator, using the stored event name retrieved via `getEventName`.
-- Address the TypeSpec compiler API usage and import errors encountered during the initial attempt to implement Zod schema generation in `packages/lib/src/emitter.ts`.
 - Continue developing the custom emitter to generate code for Go and Rust structs within the `@typespec-events/typespec` package.
 - Create a separate `@typespec-events/runtime` package for utility functions related to sending tracking events.
 - Potentially create a helper package for Zod integration if needed.